 The NTIA wants the Commission to take the monumental step of proposing rules to clarify Section 230, this public interest comment gives some suggestions.

-This policy paper by Adam Michel explores how the U.S. tax code could be reformed to allow gig economy workers greater financial security through Universal Savings Accounts (USAs).
+This policy paper explores how reforming the U.S. tax code allow gig economy workers greater financial security through Universal Savings Accounts (USAs).

 This Research in Focus examines how income tax policy shapes incentives for innovation and entrepreneurship in the United States.

 This analysis highlights the competitive benefits and costs that result from choices in constitutional governance.